 Teaching and Learning Certificate for Health Care Educators

-Applicant must be a licensed or credentialed health care professional (provide photocopy of licensure), or have permission of certificate program coordinator.
+- Applicant must be a licensed or credentialed health care professional (provide photocopy of licensure), or have . permission of certificate program coordinator. - Can be completed by enrolling as a non-degree student, without formal application or matriculation.